Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ## FAQs

+### Can I see an example?

+Here's hello world:

+    Use: Standard

+    Log Line: "Hello, world!"

+and here's the solution to [Euler problem #1]():

+    Use: Standard

+    sum: 0

+    i { 3 } Scope

+    	Scope

+    		Break: Not: Or
+    			Equal: 0, Modulus: i, 3
+    			Equal: 0, Modulus: i, 5

+    		sum: Add: sum, i

+    	i: Add: i, 1
+    	Loop: Less: i, 1000

+    Log Line: sum

+Click [here]() for all of our available sample code.

 ### How can I try it out?

 We've provided a simple IDE called [Kaeon Origin](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/IDE/README.md) to get you started.